 - While waiting for Ken at the first rest stop, I broke a cleat.
 And no bike shop carries Sampsons.

-- A hostess at the first rest stop drove me in her Dodge Caravan to Jackson Sports, the local bike shop, and one of the employees cheerfully lent me some pedals with toe-clips and straps for nothing but the understanding that I would return them after the ride.
+- A hostess at the first rest stop drove me in her Dodge Caravan to Jackson Sports, the local bike shop, and one of the employees cheerfully lent me some pedals with toe-clips and straps for nothing but with the understanding that I would return them after the ride.
 (And yes I did.)
 What a great shop; I wholeheartedly recommend it.
 It is located in Jackson City.

 - Back up Moke Hill.

-- Ken is exhausted and, despite showing him a map in a roadside phone book, he does not entirely trust me when I say “only 15 miles to go.I think.”
-The new plan is that he would stay at a Taco Bell in Jackson City, and I would find Ione by myself and fetch the car.
+- I found a map in a roadside phone book, but Ken was exhausted and he didn’t trust me when I said, “only 15 miles to go… I think.”
+So we came up with a new plan: he would stay at a Taco Bell in Jackson City, and I would find Ione by myself and fetch the car.

 In sum, it was quite a memorable adventure.
 Now if I can only convince Ken.